 1. People Do Not Read Websites/Copywriting Is Not Important

-Content is king, queen, prince and princess too!
+Content is king, queen, prince, and princess too!
 Many people believe that visitors do not bother to read the information provided on a website.
 This is true – if your website is full of copied, formula-following drivel that doesn’t stand out or reveal anything about your business.
-Provide unique copy that is engaging, interesting and truthfully represents your unique corporate/company brand and personality and visitors will love your website.
-How many times have you flicked onto a site to be met with ‘Welcome to X, leaders in X, clients say X, Hire Us Now’?
+Provide unique copy that is engaging, interesting, and truthfully represents your unique corporate/company brand and personality and visitors will love your website.
+How many times have you clicked onto a site to be met with ‘Welcome to X, leaders in X, clients say X, Hire Us Now’?
 How many times have you actually bothered to engage with that company?
 Our betting is slim-to-none.
 Talk to your visitors like they are human and they will return.